-Click here to view the Spring 2017 Edition of the Virginia Sheriff's Institute Newsletter for Fauquier County Sheriff's Office.
+Click here to view the Summer 2017 Edition of the Virginia Sheriff's Institute Newsletter for Fauquier County Sheriff's Office.

 Prescription Drug drop box - donated by Old Dominion Electric Cooperative installed at Sheriff's Office.
 Citizens can now dispose of unwanted prescription drugs safely at the Sheriff's Office courtesy of ODEC Remington, VA plant manager Richard Evans who so graciously donated this much needed drop box.